See How Indian Rhythm Works

 Peel back the layers.
 Concentric rings reveal vibhāg groupings, tālī and khālī accents, and mātrā positions side by side.
 See instantly why Rūpak feels nothing like Jhaptāl.
 Then crossfade between two tāls to compare.

 Compose three-phrase cadences that resolve on sam.
 Set the starting beat, phrase length, and gap, and three coloured arcs draw themselves around the circle in real time.
 Green means it lands.
-15 classic presets included.
+48 classic presets across the tāl library, tailored to each rhythmic cycle.

 Explore the relationship between tempo and density across the five laya zones, from Ati Vilambit to Ati Drut.
 Then zoom out to see how rhythm lives inside a full rāg performance, from the unmeasured ālāp to the climactic final cadence.